Fluoride Treatments for Children in Indianapolis and Fishers, IN

-Fortunately, you can receive the benefits of fluoride even if you don’t live in a place where the water is fluoridated.
-Treatments offered by our Indianapolis pediatric dentistry can help your child’s teeth to stay healthy and strong.
+Fortunately, you can receive the benefits of fluoride even if you do not live in a place where the water is fluoridated.
+Treatments offered by Children’s Dental Center can help your child’s teeth to stay healthy and strong.
 Research has shown that the teeth development period is when the teeth are most susceptible to fluoride.
-That is why pediatric recommend recommend that your child receive regular fluoride treatments from the time they are 6 months old to the time they are 16 years old.
-Here are some benefits of fluoride treatments, and how to incorporate fluoride into your child’s daily dental hygiene routine.
+That is why pediatricians recommend that your child receive regular fluoride treatments from the time they are 6 months old to the time they are 16 years old.

 Benefits of Pediatric Fluoride Treatments

-One of the biggest benefits of fluoride is that it strengthens your dental enamel on a molecular level.
+- Strengthens the Enamel on a Microscopic Level- One of the biggest benefits of fluoride is that it strengthens your child’s dental enamel on a molecular level.
 By having your child ingest fluoride or by having their teeth treated with fluoride, their teeth become naturally resistant to problems like decay, cracks, and chips.
 Additionally, since fluoride helps the teeth to look healthier, your child can enjoy smiling without worrying about how their teeth look.

-When oral bacteria are allowed to grow in the mouth, they create acids that dissolve dental enamel.
+- Helps Teeth to Remineralize- When oral bacteria are allowed to grow in the mouth, they create acids that dissolve dental enamel.
 However, fluoride treatments help the teeth to remineralize, or heal from dental decay.
-As fluoride treatments are administered, they encourage the teeth to replace their lost minerals with minerals present in saliva, and the repairs actually become stronger than the original area was before the enamel was lost.
-Although fluoride treatments can’t completely repair deep cavities, they are instrumental in slowing decay and resolving small problems.
+As fluoride treatments are administered, they encourage the teeth to replace their lost minerals with minerals present in saliva, and the repairs become stronger than the original area was before the enamel was lost.
+Although fluoride treatments cannot completely repair deep cavities, they are instrumental in slowing decay and resolving small problems.

-Although many studies have criticized the safety of fluoride, the CDC has not found any association between fluoride use and bone fractures, Downs Syndrome, IQ problems, allergies, kidney problems, or Alzheimer Disease later in life.
-As long as patients adhere to doctor’s orders regarding the use of fluoride, the mineral is safe and effective.
+- It is Safe and Effective- Although many studies have criticized the safety of fluoride, the CDC has not found any association between fluoride use and bone fractures, Downs Syndrome, IQ problems, allergies, kidney problems, or Alzheimer Disease later in life.
+If patients of any age adhere to doctor’s orders regarding the use of fluoride, the mineral is safe and effective.

-Because fluoride is so effective at disrupting tooth decay, it can it can save families a lot of money on dental care.
-In fact, when communities started adopting water fluoridation nationwide, instances of tooth decay in 12 year olds dropped by a staggering 68%.
+- Fluoride Will Save You Money- Because fluoride is so effective at disrupting tooth decay, it can save you and your family a lot of money on dental care.
+In fact, when communities started adopting water fluoridation nationwide, instances of tooth decay in children the age of 12 year dropped by a staggering 68%.

-When you start brushing your child’s teeth, make sure that their toothpaste contains fluoride.
-Kids younger than 2 should use a drop of toothpaste about the size of a grain of rice, while kids between the ages of 3 and 6 should be using a dallop about the size of a pea.
+- Update Your Child’s Toothpaste- When you start brushing your child’s teeth, make sure that their toothpaste contains fluoride.
+Children younger than 2 should use a drop of toothpaste about the size of a grain of rice, while children between the ages of 3 and older should be using a dollop about the size of a pea.

-Fluoride varnishes are mixtures of highly concentrated fluoride that is mixed with a small amount of non-toxic resin.
-This varnish is painted onto your child’s teeth, reducing their exposure and allowing the fluoride to soak into the teeth for 24 hours.
+- Fluoride Varnish as an Option- Fluoride varnishes are mixtures of highly concentrated fluoride that is mixed with a small amount of non-toxic resin.
+This varnish is painted onto your child’s teeth, reducing their exposure, and allowing the fluoride to soak into the teeth for 24 hours.
 Varnishes are completely clear and painted directly onto the teeth, and your child will not be able to lick it off.
 After the varnish hardens, it allows the teeth to remineralize, and the substance can be brushed off between 4 and 12 hours after the treatment.